 Culture: The geography and history of various travel destinations.
 Art: French: famous monuments throughout the country.
 Spanish: Velásquez, Goya, Picasso, and more!

 Special Notation: A grade of "C" or higher in Level I is recommended for advancement to Level II.

-Competency: Communications, Digital Literacy (French II only)
+Competency: Arts & Humanities (Spanish II only), Communications, Digital Literacy (French II only)

-French III/Spanish III: Intermediate Level
+French III / Spanish III: Intermediate Level